wayne-wu/webgl-music-visualizer/README.md

 Choose one of the following options:

+- Background (easy-hard depending on how fancy you get): Add an interesting background or a more complex scene to place your fireball in so it's not floating in a black void
 - Custom mesh (easy): Figure out how to import a custom mesh rather than using an icosahedron for a fancy-shaped cloud.
 - Mouse interactivity (medium): Find out how to get the current mouse position in your scene and use it to deform your cloud, such that users can deform the cloud with their cursor.
 - Music (hard): Figure out a way to use music to drive your noise animation in some way, such that your noise cloud appears to dance.